bymatej/postgres-docker-multiple-databases/README.md

 # The solution
 Mount the folder that contains a script into the `docker-entrypoint-initdb.d` folder inside the Postgres container.
 This script will be executed once the container is started.

-The script contains a for loop that reads the list of database names (supplied via environment variable) and creates a database with that name, and grants it the adequate permissions.
+The script contains a for loop that reads the list of database names (supplied via an environment variable) and creates a database with that name and grants it adequate permissions.

 # The deep dive
 This is the docker-compose.yml file: